Delfred353/Puissance4/README.md

 sus the power 4

-##This project is finiched, but some modifications will occure over time
+##This project is finished, but some modifications will occure over time